Erotemic/shitspotter/README.rst

 Contributing
 ============

-If you have an image of poop that you would like to contribute, please send it to ``crall.vision@gmail.com``.
+Please contribute!
+The quickest way is with the `Google Form for ShitSpotter Contributions <https://docs.google.com/forms/d/e/1FAIpQLSfqH1555hynVUwh0O0526svPOaS0NnWiR15n68sgr7DExB6TQ/viewform?usp=sf_link>`_.

+Alternatively, you can send me an image via email to: ``crall.vision@gmail.com``.

 When you contribute an image:

 * Make sure you are ok with it being released for free under: `(CC BY 4.0) <https://creativecommons.org/licenses/by/4.0/deed.en>`_
 * Let me know how to give you credit.
 * Let me know if you want time / GPS camera metadata to be removed from the images.

-For convinence you may also submit images via the `Google Form for ShitSpotter Contributions <https://docs.google.com/forms/d/e/1FAIpQLSfqH1555hynVUwh0O0526svPOaS0NnWiR15n68sgr7DExB6TQ/viewform?usp=sf_link>`_.

 .. |Pypi| image:: https://img.shields.io/pypi/v/shitspotter.svg